ChilliCream/website/website/blog/2019-11-25-strawberry-shake_2.md

 We initially had a limited builder API for this but decided to give it a do over.
 So, at the moment you could look at the generated dependency injection code and build your own integration.

 We will allow with future build to add custom generators that can provide additional code for custom use cases.
 The way that would work is that such a generator would sit in a NuGet package that is being added to the project.
-The custom generator would register its generators to a item group and _Strawberry Shake_ would pick those up and integrate them.
-These custom generators however are somewhere in the version 12 time frame.
+The custom generator would register its generators to an item group and _Strawberry Shake_ would pick those up and integrate them.
+These custom generators however are somewhere in the version 12 timeframe.

 ## Roadmap

 What are our next steps on _Strawberry Shake_ and when are we planning to release it?

-We have some more ground to cover before we have version 1 complete.
+We have some more ground to cover before we have this version complete.

 1. MSBuild Integration
    We are working on making the _MSBuild_ integration better.
 There are still instances with _VSCode_ where you have to compile twice.
-This is OK for a preview, but we are on it and think that in the next view preview builds we will have this fixed.
+This is OK for a preview,but we are on it and think that in the next view preview builds we will have this fixed.
 With _Visual Studio for Windows_ you can already enjoy design time code generation.
 This means that when you save a GraphQL file the generator will update the C# files.

 1. Tooling
    We are heavy at work on _Bananacake Pop_ which is our GraphQL IDE that will help you write and analyze GraphQL queries.
    We plan to use what we have done for _Bananacake Pop_ to create a nice integration with _VSCode_.
 We want to have a rich integration with which you can work on huge schemas.

-   Beyond _VSCode_ we are looking at writing a nice integration with _Visual Studio for Windows_ and _Visual Studio for MacOS_ that will make _Strawberry Shake_ and _GraphQL_ a first-class citizen in the Microsoft ecosystem.
+   Beyond _VSCode_ we are looking at writing a nice integration with _Visual Studio for Windows_ and _Visual Studio for macOS_ that will make _Strawberry Shake_ and _GraphQL_ a first-class citizen in Microsoft IDEs.

    We hope to deliver all of this in the version 11 timeframe.